Wed 26 Sep 2012

 in install mode, and away you go.

-If you have problems with the boot, try checking your /var/log/messages file on the
+If you have problems with the boot, try checking your /var/log/messages

 boot server for hints.